-- The site will be developed at a density of approximately 17 dwellings per hectare. - Any proposal is to provide a mix of housing sizes.
-The size of the building footprint relative to the size of the plot should reflect development located to the north. - Landscaping is to be used to enhance the quality of the scheme design. - A footway will be required to connect the development to the existing pedestrian network along Sotterley Road. - A condition relating to an archaeological investigation will need to be attached to any planning permission.
+- The site will be developed at a density of approximately 20 dwellings per hectare. - Any proposal is to provide a mix of housing sizes.
+The size of the building footprint relative to the size of the plot should reflect development located to the north. - A landscaping scheme should be prepared to integrate the site within the landscape. - A footway will be required to connect the development to the existing pedestrian network along Sotterley Road. - A completed ecological assessment undertaken by a suitably qualified person will be required as part of any planning application.